Flying people and cargo quieter, farther, and more affordably.

 Or locations without the space for a traditional runway.

 Blown lift is a special aerodynamic technique that multiplies lift to allow safe takeoffs and landings at very slow speeds of only 35 mph.
 It takes very little distance to accelerate to this speed, such that Electra’s eSTOL can operate from spaces smaller than a soccer field.
 The quiet, electric propulsors make community-friendly operations easy, both when flying from traditional airports or expanding into new locations.

-Electra’s tech demonstrator is human-rated from Day 1.
-Electra received a Special Airworthiness Certificate from the FAA, authorizing piloted flight tests from its location at Manassas airport in Virginia.
+Our tech demonstrator is human-rated from Day 1.
+Electra received a Special Airworthiness Certificate from the FAA, authorizing piloted flight tests from our location at Manassas airport in Virginia.

 The technology demonstrator aircraft (left) is an 80% scale version of the future 9-passenger production aircraft (right).
 The tech demonstrator will help us pave the way for certification by testing the core blown-lift and hybrid-electric propulsion technology at relevant scale.

 We continue to expand the envelope of the tech demonstrator to showcase the full capability of Electra’s proprietary blown-lift and hybrid-electric technology.
 We are flight testing regularly at our HQ in Manassas, Virginia with flights typically lasting between 30-45 mins, testing both hybrid-electric and all-electric flight modes.

 Blown-lift lets our eSTOL aircraft take off and land within 1/10 of the space required of a conventional aircraft, to access locations only a helicopter can today.
 Yet we do this at a fraction of the energy required for a vertical-lift capable aircraft.

 There is no tilting of the wing or rotors.
 There is no hover and no transition phase.
 The aircraft flies on the wing from takeoff to landing.